facebook/react/docs/tutorial/tutorial.md

 Determining if a mutated object has changed is complex because changes are made directly to the object.
 This then requires comparing the current object to a previous copy, traversing the entire object tree, and comparing each variable and value.
 This process can become increasingly complex.

-Determining how a immutable object has changed is considerably easier.
+Determining how an immutable object has changed is considerably easier.
 If the object being referenced is different from before, then the object has changed.
 That's it.

 ### Determining When To Re-render in React